Current project status

 - Making changes to the rules on when consumers acquire ownership of goods.

-We laid our report before Parliament on 13 July 2016 and await the Government’s response.
+We laid our report before Parliament on 13 July 2016 and the Government published its response on 28 December 2018.
+The Government has announced its intention to consult on introducing protections for consumers using Christmas savings schemes and, in due course, to consider updating the current rules of transfer of property.
 Our recommendations to ensure that consumers receive better information in the event of insolvency are already being taken forward by the Insolvency Service.

 The team involved in the preparation of the report included Tamara Goriely (team manager), Laura Burgoyne (team lawyer), Conor McLaughlin (research assistant 2014-15) and Paul Smylie (research assistant 2015-16).